thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 #### CCA Platform Configuration

-A Reference values for CCA platform configuration describes the set of chosen implementation options of the CCA platform.
+A Reference value for CCA platform configuration describes the set of chosen implementation options of the CCA platform.
 As an example, these may include a description of the level of physical memory protection which is provided.

-CCA platform configuration reference values represent vendor specific variable length data.
-As a result, in the CCA Platform CoRIM profile, it is represented in a `measurement-values-map` using `raw-values` set to `tagged-bytes` to represent platform configutation using variable length byte string.
+CCA platform configuration reference value represent vendor specific variable length data.
+As a result, in the CCA platform CoRIM profile, it is represented in a `measurement-values-map` using `raw-values` set to `tagged-bytes` to express a variable length byte string, representing platform configuration data.

 $raw-value-type-choice /= tagged-bytes

-The complete representation of a CCA Platform Reference Values is given in {{ex-cca-platform-refval}}.
+The complete representation of CCA Platform Reference Values is given in {{ex-cca-platform-refval}}.

 ~~~
 {::include examples/platform-refval.diag}